fireworks light the sky of Delhi during Diwali

 Dastkar Nature Bazaar is Delhi’s most authentic cultural market and a wonderful alternative to the more commercial Dilli Haat INA.
 Every year they host a Diwali mela with over 180 artisans from across India showcasing beautiful handicrafts.
 There are no rides and crazy games here, this is where locals come for authentic Indian products.

 The bazaar is a joint initiative between NGO Dastkar and Delhi Tourism which provides a place for artisans from around India to showcase and sell their handicrafts.
-Check for timings and dates on their FB page: Dastkar Nature Bazaar.
+Check for timings and dates on their website: Dastkar Nature Bazaar.

 • Location: Dastkar Nature Bazaar, Andheria Modh, Anuvrat Marg, New Delhi